mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/developing-in-mendix.md

 tags: ["development", "lifecycle", "user interface", "logic", "version", "app store"]
 ---

-Mendix is a model-driven development environment designed to cater to the needs of today's enterprise software developers.
-Through our highly extensible visual-modeling suite, developers of all skillsets can participate in the design, building, and deploying of applications using both no-code and low-code development tools.
+Mendix is a model-driven development environment designed to cater to the needs of today's enterprise software developers, which includes, line of business developers, citizen developers and experienced software engineers.
+Through our highly extensible, visual modeling suite developers of all skill sets can participate in the design, build and deployment of apps using both no and low-code development tools.

-The Mendix Web Modeler is a browser-based, no-code development environment for business developers.
-It employs WYSIWYG, drag-and-drop tools for data, UI, logic, and navigation.
-The Desktop Modeler builds on these visual editors to offer a sophisticated local development environment for the professional developer.

 {{% todo %}}[**Add video when available**]{{% /todo %}}